GetStream/stream-video-ios-examples/RingingFlow/README.md

 ### Callee is busy

+For this scenario we have 2 options:
+- The new incoming call will be reported and the user will have the option to accept (and join the new call) or decline(will remain in the current one).
+- Decline the call without prompting the user, while sending a busy event to the caller.

+#### Reporting incoming calls while inCall

+You can configure that by changing the `Configuration.allowCallRingingWhileInCall` property to `true`.

+#### Decline incoming calls while inCall and report busy

 Handling the busy use case, we are going to reuse most of the stuff we did for the isAlive case.

 First we are going to update the CustomEvent to contain a new one that represents the `isBusy` event: